That’s nearly the population of New York City.

 The Good News

-with early intervention and supportive, responsive relationships with caregivers, the effects of toxic stress can be prevented and reversed.
+with early intervention and supportive, responsive relationships with caregivers, these negative outcomes can be prevented and reversed.

 All God’s Children International is committed to intervening in the orphan crisis.